jurip0/P2PTransfer/README.md

 # P2PTransfer
-P2P transfer using UPNP without any libraries.
+No install P2P transfer console app using UPNP without any libraries.

 # WARNING
 UPNP opens ports on your router.